 Adriana Cisneros (Media)

-Cisneros also serves in other capacities.
-For example, she is the co-chair of Endeavor Miami, a director and executive committee member of the Board of the International Academy of Television Arts & Sciences, a trustee of the Paley Center for Media, and a board member of MoMA’s Latin American acquisitions committee.
-She recently joined the boards of Parrot Analytics, The Knight Foundation, and the University of Miami.
+- Her influence extends beyond her core business, as she also co-chairs Endeavor Miami, serves as a director and executive committee member of the International Academy of Television Arts & Sciences, is a trustee of the Paley Center for Media, and is a board member of several high-profile organizations, including the Knight Foundation and the University of Miami.

 Jessica Alba (Beauty Care)

 Pete Maldonado (Food and Beverage)

 - The realm of healthy snacks was redefined when Pete Maldonado co-founded Chomps, a Florida-based company specializing in all-natural meat snack products.

 - Chomps offers a varied product line that appeals to a range of dietary preferences and requirements, including paleo-friendly, gluten-free, Whole30-approved, and non-GMO beef jerky sticks.

 - Maldonado currently holds the position of CEO, guiding the company’s strategic direction and expansion.
 Launched in 2012, Chomps has rapidly gained recognition for its quality and innovation.

 - Its success is evidenced by its impressive ranking on the Inc. 5000 list of the most successful companies in America – debuting at No. 124 in 2018 and jumping to No. 62 in the following year.